 It’s one of the most emotional Messi celebrations ever — he boots a pitchside microphone and threatens a Temur Ketsbaia assault of the advertising hoardings.

-2-1 with just over 20 minutes to go, Ferguson faces a Catch-22.
+2-1 with just over 20 minutes to go, Ferguson faces a catch-22.

-To chase the game he needs to introduce another attacking threat but doing that may reduce defensive stability against a Barca ready to strike again.
+To chase the game he needs to introduce another attacking threat but doing that may reduce defensive stability against a Barca side ready to strike again.